5HT2/taro-bot/README.md

 - [ ] Allow `"stuff here"` in order to create single args that contain spaces
   - [ ] Allow selecting a range of args to return as one
+- [ ] Each command should be able to register its own config settings